microsoft/FluidFramework/common/lib/container-definitions/api-report/container-definitions.api.md

 import { IErrorEvent } from '@fluidframework/common-definitions';
 import { IEvent } from '@fluidframework/common-definitions';
 import { IEventProvider } from '@fluidframework/common-definitions';
-import { IFluidCodeDetails as IFluidCodeDetails_2 } from '@fluidframework/core-interfaces';
-import { IFluidObject } from '@fluidframework/core-interfaces';
-import { IFluidPackage as IFluidPackage_2 } from '@fluidframework/core-interfaces';
-import { IFluidPackageEnvironment as IFluidPackageEnvironment_2 } from '@fluidframework/core-interfaces';
 import { IFluidResolvedUrl } from '@fluidframework/driver-definitions';
 import { IFluidRouter } from '@fluidframework/core-interfaces';
-import { IProvideFluidCodeDetailsComparer as IProvideFluidCodeDetailsComparer_2 } from '@fluidframework/core-interfaces';
 import { IQuorumClients } from '@fluidframework/protocol-definitions';
 import { IRequest } from '@fluidframework/core-interfaces';
 import { IResolvedUrl } from '@fluidframework/driver-definitions';